-Evaluation Form for the Nevada State Public Charter School Authority Call for Quality Charter Schools Winter Cycle-All Tracks
+Evaluation Form for the Nevada State Public Charter School Authority Expansion Amendment Request Spring Cycle

 Evaluation Overview and Timeline

 The Evaluation Form is the essential tool for application evaluators, and will be completed individually by each evaluator.
 It contains criteria for each section of the proposal.
 The evaluators present both ratings on a scale and narrative analysis of each subsection of the application.
 Throughout the process, evaluators will update their Forms to include additional information (due diligence, capacity interview) as it is presented.
 Within each section and subsection, specific criteria define the expectations for a response that "Meets the Standard."
 An applicant must "Meet the Standard" in all four main portions (Meeting the Need, Finance Plan, etc.) by the end of the evaluation process to be recommended for authorization.
 In general, the following definitions guide evaluator ratings: